developer-onizuka/mongo-Spark/README.md

 ```

 # 2. Create SparkSession with MongoDB connection string
-My MongoDB works on 172.17.0.3 as a container.
+Please nothe my MongoDB works on 172.17.0.3 as a container.
 ```
 from pyspark.sql import SparkSession